Responsibility and Engagement -- Evaluating Interactions in Social Robot Navigation

-With respect to our first research question, the dyadic interaction scenarios of Experiments 1 and 4 show that the proposed metrics reliably quantify which agent contribute to escalating or diminishing a conflict, in a variety of different geometric constellations.
+With respect to our first research question, the dyadic interaction scenarios of Experiments 1 and 4 show that the proposed metrics reliably quantify which agent contribute to escalating or diminishing a conflict, in a variety of different geometric constellations, thereby complementing existing metrics \cite{wenzel_spotting_2025}.
 Furthermore, Experiment 5 shows that they also capture residual conflicts caused by a collision avoidance algorithm entering the personal space of another agent.

 The Responsibility and Engagement metrics do, by definition, not directly entail a normative interpretation of the underlying behavior.
 Experiment 1 also showed that the context of an interaction is crucial for drawing such normative conclusions: While an $R$ value of zero is totally acceptable for an agent which is approached from behind by a faster agent, it is typically not good behavior to show the same, unresponsive behavior in a head-on interaction.